 Carolina will get its shot at putting a stop to the streak shortly before they look to end their drought in Vancouver.
 On Dec.
 1, the Hurricanes travel to meet the Rangers for the first time this season.
 And if Carolina happens to lose, they’ll get another shot on March 12, 2018.

 The Jets’ difficulty with beating the Penguins in Pittsburgh has gone on so long that, really, the Jets didn’t even exist when the streak started.
 That’s right: it’s been so long since Winnipeg won in Pittsburgh that their last win when visiting Sidney Crosby & Co. came during the franchise’s days in Atlanta.

 Let’s look back at that Thrashers team, shall we?
 Powering Atlanta to the win in that Dec.
-27, 2006, contest was Marian Hossa and Slava Kozlo, while Kari Lehtonen, then in his third NHL season, was the winning netminder.
-It was so long ago that Crosby was in his sophomore season and yet to win even the first of this three Stanley Cups.
+27, 2006, contest was Marian Hossa and Slava Kozlov, while Kari Lehtonen, then in his third NHL season, was the winning goalie.
+It was so long ago that Crosby was in his sophomore season and had yet to win even the first of this three Stanley Cups.

 The Jets can stop the streak from reaching the 11-year mark, however.
 Winnipeg visits Pittsburgh on Oct.
 26, but it’s the Jets’ only chance to beat the Penguins on their home turf this season.

 Want more in-depth features and expert analysis on the game you love?
 Subscribe to The Hockey News magazine.